ninjaxelite/blockchain-developer-bootcamp-final-project/README.md

   - Build the contract and move the *json* file to frontend-ng:
 `npm run build`

---  If that somehow does not work, you have to build and move json file on your own:
+--  If that does not work, you have to build and move json file on your own:

 --- `truffle build` and

---- `copy build\\contracts\\DecentralizedPools.json frontend-ng\\src\\contract` yeah I had to develop on windows :/
+--- `copy build\\contracts\\DecentralizedPools.json frontend-ng\\src\\contract`

+yeah I had to develop on windows :/
   - Deploy contract locally:
 `npm run deploy`